Looks like you are using an old version of Internet Explorer - Please update your browser

 The cerebrum, or “forebrain,” is the part of the brain most associated with processing information and coordinating voluntary activity.
 Bigger brains and forebrains imply “more highly evolved” to evolutionary thinkers.
 Evolutionists wonder how birds and mammals independently evolved brains that are “10 times as large, relative to a given body weight, as those of their ancestors”2 and especially how they evolved “hyperinflated forebrains.”3

 One theory is that evolving sensory improvements provided a survival advantage.
 An improved sense, like smell or vision, would demand enlargement in the associated parts of the brain.
-Thus, as reported in “News to Note, May 28, 2011,” researchers examining “primitive” mammalian skulls with CT scans concluded that it wasn’t survival of the smartest but survival of the best “smellers” that drove mammalian brain evolution.
+Thus, as reported in “Survival of the Sniffer,” researchers examining “primitive” mammalian skulls with CT scans concluded that it wasn’t survival of the smartest but survival of the best “smellers” that drove mammalian brain evolution.

 Analogously, some evolutionists speculate that enhanced visual acuity drove evolution of the bird brain.
 Assuming that flight requires advanced neurological wiring to optimize vision and coordination, some evolutionists have speculated that theropod dinosaurs had to evolve hyperinflated forebrains before they could evolve into birds.
 Mark Norell of New York’s American Museum of Natural History decided CT scans might help his team peek back into evolutionary ancestors of birds and find those transitional brains.